Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories

 When $u=0$, the SSH model has only one critical point at $w=v$ and the system is a critical free-fermion chain.
-The entanglement entropy scales logarithmically $S_A \sim ({c}/{3}) \ln L_A$, where $L_A$ is the subsystem size.
-This scaling behavior agrees with the conformal field theory prediction and has corresponding central charge $c=1$ \cite{ Calabrese_2004}.
+There, the entanglement entropy scales logarithmically in the subsystem size $L_A$, $S_A \sim ({c}/{3}) \ln L_A$ with $c=1$ \cite{ Calabrese_2004}.